 So, if you're trying to figure out how to cover these costs, you're not alone.
 However, you're also not without options to help you achieve your dream.
-Different ways to pay for college are emerging for students and their parents.
-And while the following three methods can close a tuition gap, they also have drawbacks you'll want to pay attention to.
+The following three methods can help students and their families close a tuition gap, but they have drawbacks you'll want to pay attention to.

 1. Tuition Payment Plans

-These short-term (typically 10 months) installment plans split college bills into equal monthly payments—and most let you set up automatic payment from your bank account to pay the monthly bills.
+These short-term installment plans split college bills into equal monthly payments—typically over 10 months to align with the school year.
+Most let you set up automatic payment from your bank account to pay the monthly bills.

 Tuition payment plans tend to appeal to parents.
-That's because these plans allow them to make large withdrawals from their savings but still keep earning interest—even if it's only a little—on the amount left in the bank, to help with their other financial goals.
+That's because these plans allow them to avoid making huge, one-time withdrawals from their savings.
+That way, they can earn interest on what’s left in the bank until they have to part with it to help with their other financial goals.

-Most of these plans are essentially interest free, but some have fees or finance charges.
-For the most part, the fees are less than $100.
-Be sure to ask about any costs to you before committing to a tuition payment plan.
+Most of these plans are essentially interest free, but some have fees or finance charges that are less than $100.
+Be sure to ask about any costs before committing to a tuition payment plan.

 Another thing to be aware of: If you fall behind on your payments, your school could block you from registering for the next semester.
 The bottom line, though, is that if you can afford the monthly payments, a tuition installment could be right for you.